Henry Ergas, PHD

 - B.A.
 (Econ) First-Class Honours, Sussex University

-- The Federal Government appointed Henry to chair the Intellectual Property and Competition Review Committee set up in 1999 to review Australia’s intellectual property laws as they relate to competition policy.
-The Committee reported in September 2000 and most of its recommendations have now been accepted by the Government
+The Federal Government appointed Henry to chair the Intellectual Property and Competition Review Committee set up in 1999 to review Australia’s intellectual property laws as they relate to competition policy.
+The Committee reported in September 2000 and most of its recommendations were accepted by the Government.

 - Member, Australian Society of Economists